How To Clean Vacuum Filters (And How Often)

 How to Clean Paper Filters?

-To clean paper filters on your vacuum,
+To clean paper filters on your vacuum:

-2. Gently tap the filter against a hard surface to remove any loose debris.
+2. Gently tap to remove loose debris

 How to Clean Charcoal Filters?

-To clean charcoal filters in your vacuum,
+To clean charcoal filters in your vacuum:

-1. Unplug the device and remove the filter from its housing.
+1. Unplug the device and remove the filter

-2. Gently tap the filter to remove any loose debris.
+2. Gently tap to remove loose debris

 FAQ